 The FDA continues to warn consumers that they should not eat any Honey Smacks marked “best if used by” date before June 14, 2019.

 Salmonella Lawyers with Experience

-Ryan Osterholm is part of the team of Salmonella lawyers at Pritzker Hageman who have won millions in lawsuits against restaurants and food companies, including $6.5 million on behalf of a child who suffered permanent brain damage and $4.5 million on behalf a man who got meningitis and almost died.
+Our team of Salmonella lawyers at Pritzker Hageman has won millions in lawsuits against restaurants and food companies, including $6.5 million on behalf of a child who suffered permanent brain damage and $4.5 million on behalf of a man who got meningitis and almost died.
 Contact them for a free consultation.
 Or, talk with them in their offices by calling 1(888) 377-8900 (toll-free).
 There is no obligation.